-The Lincolnshire Aviation Heritage Centre was established over 20 years ago on part of the former Royal Air Force East Kirkby.
-Residing within the museum site are a
+The Lincolnshire Aviation Heritage Centre was established over 25 years ago on part of the former Royal Air Force East Kirkby.
+Residing within the immaculate museum site are a

 control tower and a number of wartime vehicles, including the sole known surviving Ford WOT1 Crew Bus, the museum is now widely recognised as one of the leading sites commemorating Bomber

 the roar of four Rolls Royce Merlin engines during a Lancaster taxy run, it is worth recalling the sobering statistics of war.
 For every 100 airmen who joined Bomber Command, 45 were killed, six were

 aircraft tabs to the left for more information.
-The L.A.H.C. official website can be found HERE
+The L.A.H.C. official website can be visited HERE.